 4.4 ⭐️⭐️⭐️⭐️+

 I really enjoyed this book.
-It brought back childhood memories of weaving pot holders on my little plastic loom, and weaving paper baskets out of newspaper…which I had forgotten all about.
+It brought back childhood memories that I had forgotten all about.

 The author is self-taught with a background in textiles and graphic design as well as a passion for teaching this craft to others.
 The book is very visual, filled with cozy serene photography, and features a detailed “how-to” for beginners, followed by seasonal projects for beginner, intermediate and advanced weavers.